-The external auditors are responsible for examining the company's annual report and accounting records and the Board and CEO's administration of the company.
+The external auditors are responsible for examining the Company's annual report and accounting records and the Board and CEO's administration of the Company.
 The auditors submit an Auditor's Report to the AGM at the close of each financial year.

-The 2015 AGM re-elected registered public accounting firm KPMG AB as the company's auditor for the period through the close of the next AGM.
-Authorised public accountant Anders Bäckström, born in 1966 and the company's auditor since 2013, is chief auditor.
+The 2016 AGM re-elected registered public accounting firm KPMG AB as the company's auditor for the period through the close of the next AGM.
+Authorised public accountant Anders Bäckström is chief auditor.